microsoft/AirSim/docs/image_apis.md

 See also [other example code](https://github.com/Microsoft/AirSim/tree/master/Examples/DataCollection/StereoImageGenerator.hpp) that generates specified number of stereo images along with ground truth depth and disparity and saving it to [pfm format](pfm.md).

 ## Available Cameras

+These are the default cameras already available in each vehicle.
+Apart from these, you can add more cameras to the vehicles and external cameras which are not attached to any vehicle through the [settings](settings.md).

 ### Car
 The cameras on car can be accessed by following names in API calls: `front_center`, `front_right`, `front_left`, `fpv` and `back_center`.
 Here FPV camera is driver's head position in the car.
 ### Multirotor